-1 This will probably mean leadership, supervision, quality assurance and all efforts have been exhausted to verify.
-Mixed Race is a roll-up for data, research purposes, committee work or policy work Courts do not roll up data Decisions have to made to roll-up data and Tai-an has an ethnic category sheet used for the Hawaii Juvenile Justice System that shows how the ethnicity is categorized Intention is recognizing historical culture Putting Mixed Hawaiian in the Mixed category would not have served the youth who are mostly are part Hawaiian 10:41) V. Rosete-Medeiros Part of the disparity is combining Part-Hawaiian with Hawaiian which highlights Hawaiian when the majority of this race is Part-Hawaiian C Ab.
-(10:42) R. Lee Soon JJIS is very cautious on how the data is interpreted and the way it is used Send updated Ethnicity Category for the Hawaii Juvenile Justice System S.Ahu (10:43) T. Miao This is the definitions JJIS used but it is an older definition sheet, but the bigger categories are the same (10:43)S. AhuWe will send the updated version of these definitions (10:44) C. Matsuoka We need to do something to help Micronesian disparities, and this is a way to get to that in a more positive way The report published by Tai-an and Karen found the difference between native Hawaiian and other youth
+This will probably mean leadership, supervision, quality assurance and all efforts have been exhausted to verify.
+Mixed Race is a roll-up for data, research purposes, committee work or policy work Courts do not roll up data Decisions have to made to roll-up data and Tai-an has an ethnic category sheet used for the Hawaii Juvenile Justice System that shows how the ethnicity is categorized Intention is recognizing historical culture Putting Mixed Hawaiian in the Mixed category would not have served the youth who are mostly are part Hawaiian 10:41) V. Rosete-Medeiros Part of the disparity is combining Part-Hawaiian with Hawaiian which highlights Hawaiian when the majority of this race is Part-Hawaiian (10:42) R. Lee Soon JJIS is very cautious on how the data is interpreted and the way it is S.Ahu (10:43) T. Miao This is the definitions JJIS used but it is an older definition sheet, but the bigger categories are the same (10:43) S. Ahu We will send the updated version of these definitions (10:44) C. Matsuoka We need to do something to help Micronesian disparities, and this is a way to get to that in a more positive way The report published by Tai-an and Karen found the difference

-- o They had lots of strengths in moral rights and wrongs, - o A deeper dive found most of their parents were incarcerated
+- o They had lots of strengths in moral rights and wrongs, - A deeper dive found most of their parents were incarcerated